 Port de Pollensa

-With sheer drops and 300m cliffs above the sea it´s not for those scared of heights.
-From Port de Pollensa to the Cap de Formentor the route is just 10 miles long (16 kms) but would take around 40 minutes to drive (depending on time of year and number of buses/cyclists).
+With sheer drops and 300m cliffs above the sea, this road is not for those scared of heights.
+From Port de Pollensa to the Cap de Formentor the route is 10 miles long (16 kms).
+Yet it takes around 40 minutes to drive (depending on time of year and number of buses/cyclists).

 Alcudia Old Town

-After driving around Palma de Mallorca, Satorre, Llucmajor, Pollensa, Alcudia and Cap de Formentor road we´d made the most of our weekend break.
-Back off to the airport to delivery the car in time to get the place back home.
+After driving around Palma de Mallorca, Satorre, Llucmajor, Pollensa, Alcudia and Cap de Formentor.
+We made the most of our weekend break.

 When I arrived to Palma airport the signs into the airport to the hire car areas was clearly marked.
 It was easy to navigate through to the area I needed to get to.
 Using Car Rental to see Majorca was a great idea.
 It made the trip more enjoyable.

 I hope to get back to the island sometime.
-A weekend in Majorca wasnt enough.
+36 hours in Majorca wasnt enough.